 30. Watch a movie about New Year or Christmas.

 4. Decide on the location of the holiday calendar.
-Hang it in a prominent place as a reminder of the upcoming celebration.
+Hang it in a conspicuous place as a reminder of the upcoming celebration.
 The calendar can be placed at the entrance to the living room, put it on a shelf in the children's room or decorate the refrigerator in such an original way.

 Video

-Another master class on making a festive Advent calendar with tasks for children:
+Another master class on making a festive advent calendar with tasks for children:

 30 DIY Advent Calendar Ideas